riazul701/dev-notes/Git/Cmd-Git.md

 * First, unlike `reset --hard`, `checkout` is working-directory safe; it will check to make sure it’s not blowing away files that have changes to them.
 Actually, it’s a bit smarter than that—it tries to do a trivial merge in the working directory, so all of the files you haven’t changed will be updated. `reset --hard`, on the other hand, will simply replace everything across the board without checking. <sup>{1}</sup>

+* It’s important to note that submodules these days keep all their Git data in the top project’s .git directory, so unlike much older versions of Git, destroying a submodule directory won’t lose any commits or branches that you had. <sup>{1}</sup>
+  * With these tools, submodules can be a fairly simple and effective method for developing on several related but still separate projects simultaneously. <sup>{1}</sup>

 ## General Commands

 * Go to the project’s directory